wenbinyugroup/ivabs/docs/source/index.rst

 We would love to have you help us improve the iVABS documentation.
 You can contribute to the iVABS documentation in the following ways:

 #.
 You can comment on specific page on the `iVABS documentation website <http://wenbinyugroup.github.io/ivabs>`_.
-#.
-Add an issue to this project.
+#. `Add an issue <https://github.com/wenbinyugroup/ivabs/issues/new>`_ to this project for bug reports or feature request.
-#.
-Participate in the discussions regarding this project.
+#. `Start a new discussion <https://github.com/wenbinyugroup/ivabs/discussions/new>`_ if you need help running the program.
 #.
-Modify or contribute new files to this project.
+Modify existing files or contribute new files to this project.

 License
 =============

 * iVABS (excluding VABS) and its documentation is copyrighted (C) 2021- by Purdue Research Foundation and is distributed under the terms of the GNU General Public License (GPL) (version 2 or later, with an exception to allow for easier linking with external libraries).
-* VABS is a commercial code nd a trial or paid license can be requested from `AnalySwift <http://analyswift.com/software-trial/>`_.
+* VABS is a commercial code and a trial or paid license can be requested from `AnalySwift <http://analyswift.com/software-trial/>`_.
 * iVABS makes use of two open source codes: `Gmsh <https://gmsh.info/>`_  and `Dakota <https://dakota.sandia.gov/>`_.